Weather Spies – A Pack of Beagles

 That was boring so he put in for intelligence work, overseen by the super-secret British Special Operations Executive.
 Its officers thought it might be useful if he, a trained meteorologist, might parachute into Belgium and organize a network to send weather reports back to the RAF’s bomber command.
 Operation Beagle was its code name.

 His first recruits were her son, Robert, a former weather telegrapher, and his sixteen-year-old sister, Thérèse.
 On November 1, 1942, Toussaint sent his first report for the RAF.
-All told Beagle trained forty weather observers who broadcast 1,297 weather observations from the fall of 1942 until the country was liberated in late 1944.
+All told Beagle trained forty Belgians as weather observers who broadcast 1,297 weather observations from the fall of 1942 until the country was liberated in late 1944.
 Other underground weather cells provided broadcasts from Poland and the Netherlands.